-- 5.1 General.
+5.1 General.
 Each team may elect to serve as counsel for the Petitioner or the Respondent for the purpose of preparing its brief.
-While each team will prepare only one brief, team members are required to argue both sides of the case during oral arguments. - 5.2 Format.
+While each team will prepare only one brief, team members are required to argue both sides of the case during oral arguments.

+5.2 Format.
 Except to the extent that the rules herein are inconsistent, the rules of the United States Supreme Court shall govern the format of the briefs.
 There need not, however, be a formal statement of jurisdiction.
 Do not attach a copy of the Record to the brief.
 The brief must be printed on white paper.
-Only the cover of the original brief must be blue for Petitioner or red for Respondent. - 5.3 Typeface and Brief Length.
+Only the cover of the original brief must be blue for Petitioner or red for Respondent.

+5.3 Typeface and Brief Length.
 All briefs must be produced on $8-1/2 \times 11$ inch paper.
 The typeface shall be Times New Roman, 12 pt.
 Briefs shall not exceed thirty-three (33) pages in length, exclusive of the cover page, the questions presented, the table of contents, the table of authorities, and the appendices.
-The footnotes may be in 10 pt. font. - 5.4 Spacing.
+The footnotes may be in 10 pt. font.

+5.4 Spacing.
 The body of the brief must be double-spaced.
-Individual footnotes, quotes of more than fifty (50) words, and point headings, within the body of the brief, may be single-spaced.
-However, double-spacing between multiple footnotes on the same page is required.
-Each page shall have margins of at least one (1) inch on all sides.
-The page numbers may appear within the bottom margin. - 5.5 Citation.
-All citations shall be complete and in the form prescribed by The Bluebook: A Uniform System of Citation. - 5.6 Identification.
-In order to facilitate the anonymous grading of all briefs, only the official team number shall appear anywhere on the brief.
-Under no circumstances shall the names of the team members or the school they are representing appear on the brief.
-While the brief may not be signed, each team may insert its official team number on the signature page.
-For proper identification, please refer to Rules 4.1 and 4.2.
+Individual footnotes, quotes of more

+&lt;sup>2 If two team members write the brief, then those two team members must argue in each round.
+If three team members participate in the brief-writing process, then that team will be responsible for dividing its oral argument so that each team member argues at least once during the Preliminary Rounds.
+Accordingly, a team may not have three team members contribute to the brief while only two of the members argue for the team.